piatra/kreator.js/README.md

 I update the project once a week so it's evolving fast.
 There is a feature list and I'm using github issues to keep track of them.
 Hope to cross off as many as possible

+## Copyright and license

+Licensed under the Apache License, Version 2.0